nhscc/problem-statements/2019/bdpa-elections-part-2.md

     has won if the election is closed
   * The total number of voters who ranked each choice as their first choice versus the current or final IRV result
-* The total number of voters participating in the election versus the total number of voters eligible to vote in the election.

 For example, suppose `Election #1` with options `["red", "green", "blue"]` has the following voter data: